MCUdude/usbisp/README.md

 ## Building from Sources

-If you have `avr-gcc` toolchain installed, then navigate to `./firmware` and run:
+If you have `avr-gcc` toolchain installed, then navigate to `firmware` and run:

-	make main.hex

-After this succeeds adjust the `Makefile` to suit your programmer and then do:

-	make flash && make fuses

-Good luck!

----
+	./makeall